 With vision comes buy-in

-But, don’t try to sugarcoat everything, either.
+At the same time, resist sugarcoating anything.
+That may come across as insincere or misleading.
 Acknowledge that the transition process may be clunky and uncomfortable at first, but that it is necessary to pave the way toward better, more efficient ways of doing things.

-A reputable PEO should have a robust, comprehensive process to help take you and your team through the transition, making it as seamless as possible for the entire organization.
+Remember: A reputable PEO should have a robust, comprehensive process to help take you and your team through the transition, making it as seamless as possible for the entire organization.

 Very likely, your human resources personnel didn’t go into HR for the paperwork.
 They’re probably well-educated with degrees or certifications – and an undeniable passion for helping your organization and your people succeed.

 Stronger with support